-A classic study of incomplete neutralization is on German final devoicing [Port and O'Dell, 1985].
-Port and O'Dell [1985] examined German final devoicing using 10 minimal pairs of words produced in isolation for stop consonants.
+A classic study of incomplete neutralization is on German final devoicing (Port and O'Dell 1985).
+Port and O'Dell (1985) examined German final devoicing using 10 minimal pairs of words produced in isolation for stop consonants.
 Their results showed that there were significant durational differences between the underlyingly voiced stops and the underlyingly voiceless stops.
-For example, the vowels preceding an underlyingly voiced stop (e.g., Rad [μa :t] 'wheel') were on average 15 ms longer than those preceding an underlyingly voiceless stop (e.g., Rat [ʁaːt] 'council').
-Further, those differences were perceptible to native German listeners, although the accuracy rate was only slightly above the chance-level.
-Based on these findings, Port and O'Dell [1985] concluded that neutralization was incomplete.
-Similar patterns of incomplete neutralization have since been identified in many languages, in which small but consistent phonetic differences have been observed between segments that are assumed to be completely neutralized [among others, Charles-Luse, 1985; Piroth and Janker, 2004; Port and O'Dell, 1985; Port and Crawford, 1989; Roettger et al., 2011, 2014, for German final devoicing; Dinnsen and Charles-Luce, 1984, for Catalan final devoicing; Ernestus and Baayen, 2006, 2007, Warner et al., 2004, for Dutch final devoicing; Dmitrieva et al., 2010, Kharlamov, 2012, 2014, Kulikov, 2012, for Russian final devoicing; Braver 2013, Herd et al., 2010, for American English flapping; Fourakis and Port, 1986, for American English stop epenthesis; Yu, 2007, for Cantonese tonal merger].
+For example, the vowels preceding an underlyingly voiced stop (e.g., Rad [Batt] 'wheel') were on average 15 ms longer than those preceding an underlyingly voiceless stop (e.g., Rat [sa:t] 'council').
+Further, those differences were perceptible to native German listeners, although the accuracy rate was only slightly above chance-level.
+Based on these findings, Port and O'Dell (1985) concluded that neutralization was incomplete.
+Similar patterns of incomplete neutralization have since been identified in many languages, in which small but consistent phonetic differences have been observed between segments-or supra-segmental contrasts-that are assumed to be completely neutralized (among others, Charles-Luce 1985, Piroth and Janker 2004, Port and O'Dell 1985, Port and Crawford 1989, Roettger et al. 2011, 2014 for German final devoicing; Dinnsen and Charles-Luce 1984 for Catalan final devoicing; Ernestus and Baayen 2006, 2007, Warner et al. 2004 for Dutch final devoicing; Dmitrieva et al. 2010, Kharlamov 2012, 2014, Kulikov 2012 for Russian final devoicing; Braver 2013, Herd et al. 2010, for American English flapping; Fourakis and Port 1986 for American English stop epenthesis; Yu 2007 for Cantonese tonal merger).

 There has now thus been a large body of work claiming the existence of incomplete neutralization.
-However, a number of phonetic experiments have also found that our speech production patterns can be influenced by multiple factors, which may raise the question of whether the previous findings on incomplete neutralization could be an experimental artifact.
-For example, the extent to which some contrasts are incompletely neutralized has been shown to be task-dependent, including the presence/absence of orthographic stimuli [Fourakis and Iverson, 1984; Kharlamov, 2012, 2014; Warner et al., 2006].
-Fourakis and Iverson [1984] examined the influence of orthographic stimuli on the acoustic realization of final obstruent devoicing in German.
+However, a number of phonetic experiments have also found that our speech production patterns can be influenced by multiple factors, which may raise the question of whether the previous findings on incomplete neutralization could be an experimental artifact arising from these factors.
+For example, the extent to which some contrasts are incompletely neutralized has been shown to be task-dependent, including the presence/absence of orthographic stimuli (Fourakis and Iverson 1984, Kharlamov 2012, 2014, Warner et al. 2006).
+Fourakis and Iverson (1984) examined the influence of orthographic stimuli on the acoustic realization of final obstruent devoicing in German.
 Their results showed that, when the speakers were presented with orthographic stimuli (i.e., a traditional reading task), there was clear evidence for incomplete neutralization.
 In contrast, no clear evidence for incomplete neutralization was found when the speakers were asked to conjugate verbs without orthographic stimuli (a verbal conjugation task).
-On the basis of their results, Fourakis and Iverson [1984] concluded that the apparent case of incomplete neutralization found by Port and O'Dell [1985] was merely due to the effect of the German orthography.
+On the basis of their results, Fourakis and Iverson (1984) concluded that the apparent case of incomplete neutralization found by Port and O'Dell (1985) was merely due to the effect of the German orthography.